spywhere/Terminality/README.md

 - `description` [macros string] A description of the command (which show as subtitle in the menu).
 - `location` [macros string] A location path to run the command
 - `required` [list] A list of macro name (without $) that have to be set before run the command (if any of the macro is not set, command will not run).
+- `arguments` [string] A text to show when ask for arguments input.
 - `command` [macros string] A macros string define the command that will be run.
 - `window_command` [macros string] A macros string define the Sublime Text's window command (included any plugin you installed) that will be run.
 - `view_command` [macros string] A macros string define the Sublime Text's view command (command in which only run within a view) that will be run.